Eckhoff42/Google-at-home/README.md

 A collection of algorithms used in search engines implemented by myself

 ## How to run
-in main.py change the variables `document_names` to include the documents you want to make searchable.

-Change the `query` to decide your search term
+Leave the files you want to index in the `corpus/` directory.
+There are currently some demo files in the directory.

 run the file
 ```
-python3 main.py
+python3 main.py --directory corpus --query <your query> --operator <your search operator>
 ```
+The current operators are:
+- AND
+- OR
+- N_OF_M

-the output of the query is a list if file-names including the matches
+the output of the query is a list if file-names including the matches.

 ## Inverted index
 Inverted index functionality is created in the `InvertedIndex.py` file.
 A collection of documents is parsed and posting lists are created.
 Each list consisting of the term and an ordered list of document_ids containing the term.
 If a term occurs multiple times in a document there is still only one element in the posting list.